Does your art sometimes look unfinished, like there must be something more to it, but you just can’t figure out what you need to add or fix?

 2. Making a collage with paper scraps

 Choose your scraps according to a color palette you love.
-Then, pick an odd number of the pieces with the same colors.
+Then, pick an odd number of pieces with the same colors.
 I usually use three.

 Cover the page with the scraps by gluing the pieces in threes, in three different places.